Looking for offbeat places in Rajasthan? From tribal ceremonies to ancient hunting lodges, behold some truly incredible experiences.

 Believe it or not, villages of the Rabari people have a tradition whereby shepherds gather at the village elder’s house every morning, for an opium drinking ceremony.
 The drug is illegal, but everyone turns a blind eye to its consumption in these parts, where the men proudly claim they are addicted and that it makes them work faster.
 So if you show up at 7 am for their gathering, you’ll see bearded men in red turbans drink opium from the village elder’s hand!
 You know you have to try some for yourself.

-I attended the opium drinking ceremony at Dhalop village, with my hosts from the Cuture Aangan homestay in Padampura.
+I attended the opium drinking ceremony at Dhalop village in Padampura.

 What’s Rajasthan without a true-blue royal experience?
 So indulge in one at Lakshman Sagar, once a hunting lodge for Rajasthan royals on the edge of the Aravali hills.
 A visionary thinker has transformed the resting lodges for men and women into in-house restaurants, and built stunning mud huts with traditional thatched roofs; everything used to renovate and redesign the place is naturally or locally sourced, and makes you marvel at the sheer creativity.